cltc-berkeley/c3ec/markdown/Clinic_Infrastructure/Phishing_Simulation.md

   <tr>
    <td><strong>Disclosure</strong>
    </td>
    <td>Participants are given prior training and are informed that they will be targeted with phishing emails over the course of the next month.
-They are asked to be on the look out and given the option to opt out.
+They are asked to be on the lookout and given the option to opt out.
    </td>
   </tr>
   <tr>